About the Oliver Miller Homestead

 In 1934, given the name “Stone Manse” and declared a national historic site, the Miller home was opened to the public.
 For a short period of time the building was furnished and under the care of the County Federation of Women’s Clubs.
 Later the home was staffed by an Allegheny County caretaker.

 At the far end of the Homestead property is a reproduction bank barn that was completed in 2005.
 The barn houses the Homestead’s gift shop, known as the Trading Post.
-It also has a variety of farm tools, permanent and changing informational displays, information about the Whiskey Rebellion, and the original Miller whiskey still.
+It also has a variety of farm tools, a children’s area, permanent and changing displays, information about the Whiskey Rebellion, and the original Miller whiskey still.

-Among the many gardens on the property is the Constant Garden, which is a kitchen garden in back of the Stone House, and Emily’s Garden, a woodland wildflower garden.
-Several other areas are planted with cooking and medicinal herbs, while farm crops can be found in small plots in the field below the Homestead.
+Among the many gardens on the property is the Constant Garden, which is a kitchen vegetable garden. a new addition is the dye planted garden in back of the Stone House.
+Emily’s Garden, a woodland wildflower garden, is located under the large sugar maple tree near the bake oven.
+It is very beautiful in the early spring when the trillium, blue bells and wild phlox are in bloom.
+More flower gardens are found along the fence and bear the spring house.
+A medicinal herb garden is located behind the Log House, while farm crops can be found in small plots in the field below the Homestead.
+All of these gardens are planted and maintained by OMHA volunteers.

 Click for a map of the Oliver Miller Homestead Site: MAP of OMH SITE